nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Nanostructured (pertaining to the nanoparticle form of gold), Colloidal (often used to describe solutions where Au NPs are suspended).

-### Expanded Definition and Usage\nGold nanoparticles (Au NPs) are particularly valued in research and industry for their ability to interact with light, leading to applications such as highly sensitive biosensors and targeted photothermal therapy in cancer treatment.
+### Expanded Definition and Usage:
+Gold nanoparticles (Au NPs) are particularly valued in research and industry for their ability to interact with light, leading to applications such as highly sensitive biosensors and targeted photothermal therapy in cancer treatment.
 Their chemical inertness and biocompatibility make them ideal for in vivo imaging and drug delivery systems, enhancing the selective targeting and reducing the systemic toxicity of therapeutic agents.
 Additionally, in the field of catalysis, Au NPs are used to drive reactions that typically require harsher conditions with greater efficiency, reflecting their role in developing greener chemical processes.

 By expanding the lexical field of Au NPs in this manner, we can better understand their multifaceted roles in technology and medicine, facilitating more precise communication and innovation in these fields.\n